-1099's must be issued to the individual borrower.
-If the borrower is an entity, the 1099 must reflect the entity as the payer and the borrower as the recipient.
+1099's must be issued to the individual borrower (If the borrower is an entity, the 1099 must reflect the entity as the payer and the borrower as the recipient).

-In the event that 1099(s) are issued by an entity that the borrower owns, the borrower's ownership interest in the entity must be 100% as documented via a CPA, EA, or licensed tax preparer or equivalent documentation.
+In the event that 1099(s) are issued by an entity that the borrower owns, the borrower's ownership interest in the entity must be 100% as documented via a CPA/EA/CTEC letter.